bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Sibling Selectors</h4>

-Knowing how to <a href="https://css-tricks.com/child-and-sibling-selectors/">
+<p>Knowing how to <a href="https://css-tricks.com/child-and-sibling-selectors/">
 select children</a> of an element is largely beneficial, and quite commonly seen.
 However sibling elements, those elements that share a common parent, may also need to be selected.
-These sibling selections can be made by way of the general sibling and adjacent sibling selectors.
+These sibling selections can be made by way of the general sibling and adjacent sibling selectors.</p>

 <h4>General Sibling Selector</h4>

-The general sibling selector allow elements to be selected based on their sibling elements, those which share the same common parent.
+<p>The general sibling selector allow elements to be selected based on
+their sibling elements, those which share the same common parent.
 They are created by using the tilde character, &tilde;, between two elements within a selector.
-The first element identifies what the second element shall be a sibling with, and both of which must share the same parent.
+The first element identifies what the second element shall be a sibling with, and both of which must share the same parent.</p>

-The h2 &tilde; p selector is a general sibling selector that looks for p elements that follow, and share the same parent, of any h2 elements.
-In order for a p element to be selected it must come after any h2 element.
+<p>The h2 &tilde; p selector is a general sibling selector that looks
+for p elements that follow, and share the same parent, of any h2 elements.
+In order for a p element to be selected it must come after any h2 element.</p>

-The paragraphs on lines 5 and 9 are selected as they come after the heading within the document tree and share the same parent as their sibling heading.
+<p>The paragraphs on lines 5 and 9 are selected as they come after the
+heading within the document tree and share the same parent as their sibling heading.</p>

 <h4>CSS</h4>